elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - BaseOS image on Exoscale, Citycloud, Safespring and AWS contains Kubernetes controlplane container images.
 - Customer admin now has view access to the falco namespace.
+- Upgraded prometheus operator to version 8.13.2 and Prometheus to v2.17.2